Attraction 36 / 38

 Tympanum

-The building, in accordance with the architect’s design, was “free on all sides…with four sturdier corner towers and an inner courtyard.”
+Doric columns grace the front of Neue Wache, not unlike a classical Greek Doric temple.
+Actually, Schinkel intended its shape to resemble a Roman castrum, a fortified military camp.
+The building, in accordance with the architect’s design, was “free on all sides… with four sturdier corner towers and an inner courtyard”.

-The building's doric columns are topped by a frieze decorated with bas-reliefs of the goddess of victory.
-The pidement on top of the frieze features a tympanum made up of sculptures with allegorical figures representing Battle, Victory, Flight and Defeat.
+The building’s Doric columns are topped by a frieze decorated with bas-reliefs of the goddess of victory.
+The pediment on top of the frieze features a tympanum made up of sculptures with allegorical figures representing Battle, Victory, Flight and Defeat.

 Rededication

-In 1960, the building – now located inside the communist-run German Democratic Republic - was repaired and reopened and was then proclaimed a Memorial to the Victims of Fascism and Militarism.
-An eternal flame was lit in the center of the hall and remains of an unknown German soldier and an unknown concentration camp victim were placed inside as well.
+In 1957-1960, the building – now located inside the communist-run German Democratic Republic – was repaired and reopened.
+It was then proclaimed a Memorial to the Victims of Fascism and Militarism.
+In 1969 an eternal flame was lit in the center of the hall.

 A few years after Germany was reunified in 1991, the monument was rededicated yet again.
-It now stands as the "Central Memorial of the Federal Republic of Germany for the Victims of War and Tyranny."
-A single statue replaced the flame.
-Dubbed “Mother with her Dead Son”, the sculpture was designed by Käthe Kollwitz and sits directly under the skylight.
+It now stands as the “Central Memorial of the Federal Republic of Germany for the Victims of War and Tyranny”.